ConstructCloud/repository-template/docs/documentation.md

 ### Build and preview

-The documentation is automatically built and deployed via GitHub Actions when changes are pushed to the `develop branch`.
+The documentation is automatically built and deployed via GitHub Actions when changes are pushed to the `master branch`.